jackandjillhassocks/jackandjillhassocks.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 **W**hen *some action is carried out*
 **T**hen *a particular set of observable consequences should occur*

-This iteration is a skateboard/scooter/bicycle/motorcycle/car
+This iteration is a *skateboard/scooter/bicycle/motorcycle/car*

+*Please don't close a GWT issue without checking first with issue raiser*